Coming Soon

 Will I meet the host/musical guest/cast while I’m waiting?

 Probably not, I’m afraid.
 ONCE IN A WHILE they’ll come out, drop by, or send the line pizza, but it’s super, super rare, so don’t get your hopes up.
-We’ve personally only witnessed the host/musical guest visit the line once in all of our many years of experience.

 After You’ve Survived the Line